Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 File your Articles of Organization to form an LLC in Michigan

-This is the document that officially forms your Michigan LLC.
+The Articles of Organization is the document that creates your Michigan LLC.

 You can file the Michigan Articles of Organization online or by mail.